Top-rated movers to make your Boise to Phoenix move easy

 - Phoenix’s population is about 582% greater than Boise.

-- Phoenix's public transportation has a score of 6 out of 10 versus Boise's lower score of 4.
+- Phoenix’s public transportation score of 6 out of 10 is higher than Boise’s score of 4.

 - Phoenix is less walkable than Boise with a score of 41 out of 100 vs Boise’s 88 out of 100.

-- Phoenix has a bike-friendliness score 56 out of 100, which means it isn't as accessible to and safe for cyclists as Boise, which has a score of 99 out of 100.
+- Phoenix has a bike-friendliness score of 56 out of 100, which means it isn’t as accessible or safe for cyclists as Boise, which has a score of 99.

 - Phoenix’s crime rate is higher than Boise with a score of 53.06 compared to Boise’s 34.99.
 This means that Phoenix neighborhoods are safer than 53.06% of all U.S. neighborhoods, and Boise neighborhoods are safer than 34.99%.